The Night Agent: Filming

 The first season was filmed in British Columbia, Canada, with the city of Vancouver standing in for Washington, D.C.
-Filming for the second season began on February 5, 2024 in New York City, with additional filming in Thailand and Washington D.C.
+Filming for the second season began on February 5, 2024, in New York City, with additional filming in Thailand and Washington D.C.
 It was announced on June 17, 2024, that the second season had concluded filming.
-Filming for the third season began in February 2025.
-Filming for the third season concluded on July 14, 2025.
-Filming locations for the season included New York, Washington, D.C., Turkey, Mexico, and Dominican Republic.
+Filming for the third season began in February 2025 and concluded July 14, 2025.
+Filming locations for the third season included New York, Washington, D.C., Turkey, Mexico, and Dominican Republic.
+The fourth season began filming on May 4, 2026, in Los Angeles after securing a $31.6-million Californian tax credit to film there.

 Release

 The first season of The Night Agent was released on Netflix on March 23, 2023.
 The second season premiered on January 23, 2025.
+The third season premiered on February 19, 2026.

 Reception

 Audience viewership

 According to Netflix, Season 1 had 168.71 million hours of worldwide views over its first four days, the third-highest for a new series.
 In its second week, it amassed 216.4 million hours of views.
 In its third week, it gained 130.48 million hours of views, and became the streamer's ninth-most-viewed series, with a total 515.57 million hours viewed.
 By 25 days, it accrued 605.62 million total hours, emerging as the streamer's sixth-most viewed series.

 Between its release and June 2023 the series totaled 812.1 million hours watched, the most of any Netflix original in that time span.

+According to U.S. weekly streaming data reported by Media Play News using metrics from PlumResearch, The Night Agent attracted 14.9 million unique viewers on Netflix during the week ending April 2, 2023, with an average time spent of 224 minutes per viewer.